 Location

-The 9th arrondissement in the south part of Marseille is the gateway to the Calanques national park, which is a favourite area for hikers, climbers and water sports enthusiasts.
+In yhe south part of the city, the 9th arrondissement is the gateway to the Calanques national park, which is a favourite area for hikers, climbers and water sports enthusiasts.
 The Cabot district, named after the Provence dialect word for a dry-stone hut, ‘Lou Cabot’, stretches out from the foot of the Marseilleveyre Mountains, which are a veritable natural barrier to the city’s southeastern flank.
-The district, which is well served by public transport and urban boulevards connected to major roads, is near to shops, schools and healthcare establishments.
+The area, which is well served by public transport and urban boulevards connected to major roads, is near to shops, schools and healthcare establishments.

 Description

-The villa is made up of three sections in an inverted U-shape, all with roofs made of interlocking tiles.
-The facades are wide open to the exterior thanks to large windows fitted with wooden panels or shutters, in need of restoration.
-The main entrance to the house is via the west to east oriented central section, set slightly back from the other two parts.
-It houses an approximately 27-m² kitchen and leads to two other rooms as well as a garage.
+The property is made up of three sections in an inverted U-shape, all with roofs made of interlocking tiles.
+The facades are perforated with large windows fitted with wooden panels or shutters, in need of restoration.
+The first, west to east oriented central section, set slightly back from the other two parts houses the main entrance.
+It includes a kitchen and leads to two other rooms as well as a garage.
 On the top floor, two suites each including a bedroom, a bathroom and a lavatory also boast roof terraces.

-The western section is set diagonally southwest/northeast to the central edifice and contains an around 66-m² lounge with a fireplace.
-The eastern section, set north to south, stands perpendicularly to the central section and includes three bedrooms as well as a shared bathroom.
+The second section, to the west, is set diagonally southwest/northeast to the central edifice and contains a lounge with a fireplace.
+The third section, to the east, set north to south, stands perpendicularly to the main section and includes three bedrooms as well as a shared bathroom.
 The rooms on the ground floor are either paved with terracotta tiles or cement tiles.
 The house is equipped with electric heating and air conditioning.

-The wooden entrance door adorned with finely crafted ironwork, at the rear of the patio between the three parts of the building, opens into an approximately 18-m² hall, from where two symmetrically laid out doors open into the wings on either side.
-Beyond them, the hall narrows to accommodate a lavatory before widening again into an area with other doors into the east and west wings.
-The door situated to the west leads to a kitchen, after which there is a door to the east to west oriented, approximately 27-m² garage.
-The almost 18-m² kitchen opens out onto a barbecue area via French windows and boasts dark wood furnishings and a light-coloured tiled floor.
+The solid wooden entrance door adorned with moulded panels, finely crafted ironwork and a traditional knocker, at the rear of the patio between the three parts of the building, opens into an approximately 18-m² hall, from where two symmetrically laid out doors open into the wings on either side.
+Beyond them, the hall narrows to accommodate a lavatory before widening again into an area with other doors into the two other buildings.
+The door situated to the west leads to an around 18-m² kitchen, after which the corridor finishes at the door to the approximately 27-m² garage.
+The kitchen features a traditional style typical of the 1970s and 1980s, with dark wood furniture, sideboards and light-coloured floor tiles.
+It is generously bathed in light through windows and French windows.

 The upstairs

-The upstairs can be reached by a staircase situated in the west wing and climbs up to a landing where there are four doors.
+The staircase situated in the west wing climbs up to a landing where there are four doors.
 The first leads to an almost 6-m² bathroom, while the next, on the same side, opens into a lavatory.
-The door in the centre opens into an approximately 16-m² bedroom boasting built-in wardrobes all along the northern wall and opens to the south onto an around 3.4-m² roof terrace, initially designed to be fitted with glass domed roof.
-The last door leads to an approximately 11-m² bedroom with an en suite bathroom on its northern side and a 5.5-m² roof terrace to the south, which can be reached through a double-leaf glazed door.
+The one in the centre opens into an approximately 16-m² bedroom boasting cupboard space all along the northern wall and opening to the south onto an around 3.4-m² roof terrace, initially designed to be fitted with glass domed roof.
+The last door leads to another bedroom with an en suite bathroom on its northern side and a 5.5-m² roof terrace to the south, which can be reached through a double-leaf glazed door.

 The west wing

-It includes an approximately 66-m² lounge that is generously bathed in light through large windows.
-A slightly raised fireplace occupies one of the corners in the room, which is paved with terracotta tiles.
-The exposed beams give this volume an even greater feeling of warmth.
-The ceiling height reaches almost 4 metres at the point where the lounge connects with the central section.
+It includes an approximately 66-m² lounge that is generously bathed in light.
+A fireplace wih a slightly wavy mantelpiece occupies one of the corners in the room and has a built-in log store.
+The floor is paved with terracotta tiles, while the ceiling boasts exposed beams.
+The height to the ridge cap reaches almost 4 metres at the point where the lounge connects with the central section.
 Such height is due to plans, never realised, to install a mezzanine, which could still yet be incorporated.

 The east wing

-The two doors situated on the east of the entrance hall lead into this wing.
-A carpeted corridor leads to three bedrooms with surfaces between 12.5 m² to 13.5 m², as well as a shared bathroom.
+This wing can be reached from the main entrance hall.
+A carpeted corridor leads to three bedrooms with an average surface of 13 m², as well as a shared bathroom.
 There is terracotta tiled flooring in the bedrooms, while the bathroom is entirely tiled.

 The grounds and the swimming pool

 The garden has been constantly maintained by the same gardener for forty years.
 It is irrigated using a borehole.
-The 8-metre by 4-metre swimming pool has a sliding glass cover.
+The 8-metre by 4-metre swimming pool has a sliding glass enclosure.

 Our opinion